 My scholarship is situated within the academic study of religion, the critical study of race and sexuality, and the history of labor and capitalism.
-My book Capitalist Humanitarianism is forthcoming from Duke University Press, with a projected publication date of February 2023.
+My book Capitalist Humanitarianism will be out with Duke University Press in March 2023.
 I am also pursuing projects on the history of citizenship pedagogies in the United States and on the cultures of competitive college debate.

 I hold a Ph.D. in Religious Studies from Yale University, a Master of Divinity from Harvard, and a B.A. in Religious Studies and Sociology/Anthropology from Agnes Scott College.
 Selected publications are linked below, and more informal descriptions of my work can be found here and here.